 If you’re impatient like me, I would recommend freezing the cheesecake until you are ready to serve it.
 It will make the serving process go smoother and it softens back up quickly.

-I test froze a few pieces and they delicious straight from the freezer.
+I test froze a few pieces and they were delicious straight from the freezer.
 Another option would be to use pumpkin butter instead of puree.
 With a lower water content, it would make for a thicker final product.

 This cheesecake isn’t super sweet, so the extra sugar content wouldn’t be overwhelming.
 You could always scale back on the sugar a bit if you were worried about it though.